survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 ## Using Font Awesome

 The ideas above can be applied with [Font Awesome](https://www.npmjs.com/package/font-awesome).
 It's a collection of high quality font icons you can refer to using a CSS classes.

+### Integrating Font Awesome to the Project

-To integrate it to the book project, install it first:
+To integrate Font Awesome to the book project, install it first:

 ```bash
 npm install font-awesome --save